Article Technical Rating: 7 out of 10

 You’re going to learn how to design the system and the schematic circuit in this first tutorial.
 Then, in part two you’ll learn how to lay out the Printed Circuit Board (PCB) and order prototypes.

-If you like this tutorial then I suggest you join my upcoming Hardware Academy program.
-This program will provide you with regular in-depth training sessions (on both technical and entrepreneurial topics) with me and other experts.
-Plus you get direct access to me for questions and advice.
+If you like this tutorial then I suggest you join my Hardware Academy program.
+This program provides you with regular in-depth training sessions (on both technical and entrepreneurial topics).
+Plus you get direct access to me (and other experts) for questions and advice.
 This is a popular program with hundreds of active members, but I only open it up to new members a few times per year.
 Join the waitlist now to be notified when it reopens.

 System / Preliminary Design

 When developing a new circuit design the first step is the high-level system design (which I also call a preliminary design).
 Before getting into the details of the full schematic circuit design it’s always best to first focus on the big picture of the full system.

 Designing the system consists mainly of two steps: creating a block diagram and selecting all of the critical components (microchips, sensors, displays, etc.).
 A system design treats each function as a black box